Wright Hassall LLP is a Limited Liability Partnership – Registered in England & Wales No. OC315843

 - write to you at the end of our investigation to explain what we have done and what we propose to do to resolve your complaint;

 - conclude the process and provide a final response within 8 weeks from the date of receipt of your complaint; and

-- let you know if we find that it will take longer than anticipated.
+- let you know if we find that the above process will take longer than anticipated.

 What if I am not satisfied with the outcome?